Dhool: Remakes

-Dhool was remade in Telugu as Veede (2003), with Reema Sen, Sayaji Shinde, Pasupathy and Manoj K. Jayan reprising their roles, while Telangana Shakuntala replacing Paravai Muniyamma's role in the Telugu remake.
+Dhool was remade in Telugu as Veede (2003), with Reema Sen, Sayaji Shinde, Pasupathy and Manoj K. Jayan reprising their roles.
 A Hindi remake was planned by Guddu Dhanoa in 2004 with Sunny Deol and Gracy Singh starring, but did not materialise.
 The film was remade in Punjabi as The Lion of Punjab (2011).
 In Sri Lanka, the film was remade in Sinhala as Ranja (2014).